 At current greenhouse gas emission rates, temperatures could increase by 2°C (3.6 °F), which the United Nations’ Intergovernmental Panel on Climate Change (IPCC) says is the upper limit to avoid “dangerous” levels, by 2050.

-In addition to saving our planet, companies report that adopting a science-based net-zero emissions target:
+In addition to saving our planet, companies report that adopting a science-based net zero emission target:

 - Boosts profitability